 Deciding to plant perennials was a light-bulb moment for me.
 Every May, I would trudge to the garden center and purchase flats of annuals.
-I planted them and then had to maintain them for the rest of the summer.
-About twenty years ago I decided enough was enough.
+I planted them, which was a chore, and then had to maintain them for the rest of the summer.
+About twenty years ago, I decided enough was enough.
 I did not buy even one single flat of annuals.

-Keep a garden hose easily accessible.
+3. Keep a garden hose handy.

-Plant in containers.
+4. Plant in containers.

-Purchase the proper, time-saving tools.
+5. Purchase the proper, time-saving tools.

 Here are my go-to, can’t-live-without garden tools.
 I own and highly recommend each one.

 - Garden Hose Stand: I already talked about the hose stand.
 (This is similar to the one pictured above.)

 - Hand Cultivator: the cultivator is sort of like my best friend.
 It fluffs the mulch and rakes away any weeds.